crazerly/lan-messenger/README.md

 # LAN Messenger
-A LAN messenger app to connect to users over the same network.
+A messenger app to connect to users over the same network.

 ## Features
-- **Automatic Contact List**: Every user on the network automatically has everyone else's contact
+- **Contact List**: Every user on the network automatically has everyone else's contact
 - **Group Chats**: Users can create and manage groups with options to add and remove members
 - **Media Support**: Images, videos, and audio files can be sent in chats
-- **Profile Customisation**: Users can change their profile picture, statuses and toggle light/dark mode
+- **Profile Customisation**: Users can change their profile picture, status and toggle light/dark mode

 ## Requirements
 Make sure to install the following dependencies: